mfpdev/mfp71-with-ionic2/README.md

     $ mfp push
     ```

-- Install and run the Sample App
+- Install and run the Sample app
   - From the terminal window, navigate into [MyApp](https://github.com/mfpdev/mfp71-with-ionic2/tree/master/MyApp) and run:
   ```bash
   $ npm install